-What if an elder has a term policy with a face value of $100,000?
-It’s completely exempt since a term policy by definition has no cash value.
-Of course, the elder (or another family member) has to pay the premium each year to keep it in force.
+But what if an elder owns a term policy with a face value of $100,000?
+It’s completely exempt since, by definition, a term policy has no cash value.
+Of course, the elder must continue paying the premiums for any kind of life insurance policy to keep it in force.
 If they do qualify for Medicaid-covered skilled nursing care, then it’s highly unlikely they’ll be able to afford to keep up these payments.

 What should be done with existing life insurance policies when an elder is planning to apply for Medicaid?
-If your parent has an existing policy and their health is not good, you may decide to keep the policy rather than cancel it.
-After all, the elder may be uninsurable, and if you keep the policy in force, family members could benefit from the proceeds upon their death or use these funds to help cover funeral costs.
+If your parent has an existing policy and is in poor health, you may decide to keep the policy rather than cancel it.
+The elder may be uninsurable at this point, and if you keep the policy in force, then the family may be able to benefit from the proceeds upon their death or use these funds to help cover funeral costs.

-Another option is to assign the policy to a child, as a gift.
-This will cause a penalty period during which the elder cannot qualify for Medicaid.
+Another option is to transfer ownership of the policy.
+However, this counts as a gift and may trigger a penalty period during which the elder cannot qualify for Medicaid.
 In many cases this is not the best solution.
-However, as part of an overall plan that includes other gifting, it could make sense.
+However, as part of an overall spend-down plan that includes other types of gifting, it could make sense.